Patterns vs. Patients: Evaluating LLMs against Mental Health Professionals on Personality Disorder Diagnosis through First-Person Narratives: Results

 Model performance, evaluated over 21 trials, was relatively dispersed, with several top-performing models exceeding the human average (see \autoref{fig:performance_comparison}).
 For the categorical task, most models (12 of 16) converged on a score of 12/21 (57.1\%), outperforming the human average of 51.4\%.
 Gemini 3 Pro achieved the highest categorical accuracy (15/21; 71.4\%), while Gemini 2.5 Pro performed best on the dimensional score (14/21; 66.7\%).
 Notably, the averaged Gemini Pro model family overall score exceeded the human overall average by 21.91 percentage points (65.48\% vs. 43.57\%).
 Conversely, Gemma 3 27B was the worst-performing model, scoring 9/21 (42.8\%) on the categorical task and 6/21 (28.5\%) on the dimensional task.

 Further analysis of model performance indicated that reasoning did not consistently improve diagnostic accuracy.
-Model size appeared to be a factor, with smaller models generally performing worse than larger ones.
-No clear performance gap was observed between closed-source and open-source models.
+Additionally, no clear performance gap was observed between closed-source and open-source models.
+In contrast, model size appeared to be a factor, with smaller models generally performing worse than larger ones.
+However, drawing definitive statements about its influence is difficult, as they would rely exclusively on the open-sourced models in our sample.
+This is further compounded by the fact that model performance being correlated with model size is (mostly) a general principle of machine learning.

-\textbf{BPD overdiagnosis and NPD underdiagnosis drive systematic bias, most pronounced in models.} An analysis of the $N=378$ total diagnoses (see \autoref{sec:appendix_table}, \autoref{tab:diagnoses_distribution}) by both models ($N=336$) and humans ($N=42$) revealed systematic diagnostic bias.
+\textbf{Diagnostic distributions reveal frequent BPD overdiagnosis and NPD underdiagnosis tendencies, particularly among models.} An analysis of the $N=378$ total diagnoses (see \autoref{sec:appendix_table}, \autoref{tab:diagnoses_distribution}) by both models ($N=336$) and humans ($N=42$) revealed systematic diagnostic bias.

 BPD was the most common diagnosis, accounting for 53.97\% of all combined diagnoses.
 This tendency to overdiagnose BPD resulted in a near-perfect categorical recall for models (97.9\%, $F1=83.4$), substantially higher than that of human experts (66.7\%, $F1=80.0$).
 However, such sensitivity came at the cost of precision (72.7\%), whereas human experts demonstrated perfect precision (100\%), suggesting that while clinicians missed some cases, their positive diagnoses were fully reliable.
 The high categorical recall for both models and humans was often paired with a lower dimensional recall (45.14\% for models, 38.89\% for humans; see \autoref{fig:accuracy_dissociation}).